NEMO Hornet Elite Review

+It utilizes a single DAC 8.7mm Featherlite NFL pole that branches at the head-end corners and requires two stakes at the foot for full-setup.
 Its minimalist design makes pitching the tent intuitive.
-There are surprisingly few tent-to-pole hooks, which is a big advantage if you are trying to pitch it quickly in cold or wet weather.
+There are surprisingly few tent-to-pole hooks, which is a significant advantage if you are trying to pitch it quickly in cold or wet weather.

 The Hornet Elite 2P is the lightest tent available for those who don't want to go to a tarp made by a niche manufacturer.
 For car campers, casual weekend backpackers, or cyclists, there are plenty of less expensive, roomier options out there.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More